idavis/idavis.github.io/_posts/2019-07-16-jetson-containers-introduction.md

 # Building L4T Base Layers

-An OCI compatible image which will run in a container on a Jetson device is built upon layers:
+An [Open Container Initiative (OCI)](https://www.opencontainers.org/) compatible image which will run in a container on a Jetson device is built upon layers:
  - Base Image (such as arm64v8/ubuntu:bionic-20190612)
- - L4T Customization of Base Image
+ - L4T Customization of Base Layer
  - JetPack Component Installation
- - Application Image
+ - Application Layer

 To aid in automating this process, I'll be leveraging the [jetson-containers](https://github.com/idavis/jetson-containers) repository.
 It is a collection of `make` tasks, Visual Studio Code tasks, and `Dockerfile`s to bootstrap and help productionize Jetson container-based applications.